 Meet the NI Local San Francisco Speakers.

-We are excited to bring you the following leaders from across the impact space, with more coming soon!
+We are excited to bring you the following leaders from across the impact space!

 Senior Partner, Environmental Resources Management (ERM)

 As a relentless optimist and courageous catalyst for change for more than 30 years, Bonnie has held many high profile positions at the global forefront of a new low carbon, resource protected and just economy.
 She is currently a Senior Partner with Environmental Resources Management which provides technical advisory services in the Business of Sustainability.
 Bonnie consults with many of the fortune 500 companies on global sustainability, multi-stakeholder engagement and complex supply chain ethical sourcing strategies.